kiatan/kiatan.github.io/_i18n/en/_posts/2022-03-12-cycling-lake-tama.markdown

 The second half of the ride to this point was way quicker not only because of the fewer obstacles but also because I was starting to gain a bit of confidence, giving me a sense of control to just keep going on.
 After the hurricane, comes the rainbow, as Katy Perry said in her Fireworks song.

-Long stretches of no obstacles or people, after the hurricane, comes a rainbow, as Katy Perry said in Fireworks.
 I definitely deserve some fireworks for reaching here, after all, I have already cycled 13 km up to this point.
 And for someone who couldn’t ride a bike for a 100m or so without panicking just a month or two before.

 We paused and took a selfie to celebrate.